 Water Consumption Charge: The Commission fixes and collects a water consumption charge, which is based upon metered water use on all properties connected to the water supply system of the District.
-The proceeds of the water consumption charges are applied to the payment of principal of and interest on the bonds and notes of the District, including the Bonds, and to the payment of the costs of operating and maintaining the water supply system.
+The proceeds of the water consumption charges are applied to the payment of principal of and interest on the bonds and notes of the District (including that portion of the Bonds allocable to water supply projects), and to the payment of the cost of operating and maintaining the water supply system.

 Sewer Usage Charge: The Commission fixes and collects a sewer usage charge, which is based on metered water use on all properties connected to the sewage disposal system of the District.
 Sewer only customers are billed a flat rate on a quarterly basis.
-The proceeds of the sewer usage charges are applied to the payment of the principal of and the interest on the bonds and notes of the District, and to the payment of the costs of operating and maintaining the sewage disposal system.
+The proceeds of the sewer usage charges are applied to the payment of the principal of and the interest on all bonds and notes of the District (including that portion of the Bonds allocable to sewage disposal projects), and to the payment of the costs of operating and maintaining the sewage disposal system.